 Inevitably there comes a time when your hardwood floors start to look a little worn and in need of refreshment.
 You contact your friendly flooring pro, who asks, “Do they need to be just refinished or entirely resurfaced?”
 Say what?

 Although the terms sound alike (and are sometimes used interchangeably), among contractors refinishing and resurfacing floors do mean two distinct things, with different processes and different price tags.
 Both can be performed on a variety of wood floors, including traditional hardwood and engineered wood (aka veneers).
-Here’s how to distinguish between refinishing and resurfacing.
+Here’s how to distinguish between refinishing hardwood floors and resurfacing them, and how to tell which is the best fix for your flooring.

 What is refinishing a hardwood floor?

-Refinishing a floor basically means giving it a facelift.
+Refinishing a hardwood floor basically means giving it a facelift.
 Refinishing a floor involves:

 • removing the floor’s current varnish, seal and stain